Bachelor of Engineering (Industry) (Honours)

 Overview

-This major prepares you to be a civil engineer through combining contemporary theory with industry-led projects, so you can develop the skills needed to confidently design, construct and maintain the built infrastructure systems that are vital in our day-to-day lives.
-You will learn how to apply scientific and engineering principles to address complex problems and develop innovative solutions that are beneficial to organisations and the community.
-Throughout the major you will explore a diverse range of civil engineering disciplines related to structural, water, geotechnical and transportation engineering and civil engineering materials.
+This major prepares you to become a civil engineer by combining contemporary theory with industry-led projects.
+You’ll build the skills to confidently design, construct and maintain the built infrastructure systems that are essential to everyday life.
+Learn to apply scientific and engineering principles to solve complex problems and develop innovative solutions that benefit both organisations and the wider community.
+Throughout the major, you’ll explore a diverse range of civil engineering disciplines, including structural, water, geotechnical and transportation engineering, as well as civil engineering materials.

 Units